iOS 11 Is Causing Massive Battery Drain Problems - Slashdot

 .5 days.

+You are old, That Guy.
+You've been saying this for what feels like forever.

-Just replace battery (Score:2)
+Just replace battery (Score:4, Funny)

 Open it